xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 https://www.tecmint.com/restrict-ssh-user-to-directory-using-chrooted-jail/
 -->

-change root (chroot) changes appareant root directory for the running user to a root directory called a chrooting jail
+change root (chroot) method changes appareant root directory for the running user to a root directory called a chrooting jail

+usefull when giving access to untrusted or unmonitored users

-ssh support chrooting: restricting an ssh session to a directory
+ssh support chrooting by restricting an ssh session to a directory

 you can [create a fancy one manually](https://www.tecmint.com/restrict-ssh-user-to-directory-using-chrooted-jail/) but it is very long, for each user

 [rssh](https://linux.die.net/man/1/rssh) is a simpler way to do so

-create a new user with `/usr/bin/rssh` shell
+create a new user with the `/usr/bin/rssh` shell
 ```bash
 useradd -m -d /home/chrooteduser -s /usr/bin/rssh chrooteduser
 passwd chrooteduser